Open Letter to My Priests – Seeking Spiritual Guidance.

 Today, Judeo-Christian moral values are known throughout the world, but the problem I’m seeking guidance on is best described by Pope Paul VI.
 “Christianity seems absent from social life and faith is relegated to the private sphere”; hidden, invisible, thus life in society has become “secularized under pressure from the models of thought and action spread by the prevailing culture.”

-Prayer is a legitimate healing therapy, per medical science.
-Not just any prayer.
-Only the prayer techniques that have been studied scientifically and shown to eliminate or reduce depression, relieve stress and increase relaxation.
+Prayer is a legitimate medical therapy, per medical science.
+Prayer has been studied scientifically and shown to eliminate or reduce depression, relieve stress and increase relaxation.
 The Rosary is one.
 Reducing clinical depression can be lifesaving by preventing suicides, especially among the young, where it is on the rise.
 More studies are needed.

-My proposal gives the Gospel and the Church a seat at the heretofore secular science table; prayer made fully visible and integrated in the medical community – and society – to aid the sick and suffering.
+My proposal for therapeutic prayer takes the candle out from under the basket, at long last.
+We “are the light of the world” (Matthew 5:14) Therapeutic prayer gives the Gospel and the Church a seat at the heretofore secular science table; prayer made fully visible and integrated in the medical community – and society – to aid the sick and suffering.
 No longer consigned to the hidden, private sphere, it’s more than a small chapel in a concealed corner of the hospital or an anonymous prayer minister tiptoeing into a patient’s room.
 Rather a mainstream public acknowledgement, taught in medical schools, offered by every doctor to every patient in need as a legitimate therapeutic option.

 Dialogue is a medium of culture, it raises awareness, but there must be common ground for conversation, not divided rooms sealed off from interaction, understanding or exposure to each other.
 And it must be credible.